 Numerous studies have compared conventional colonoscopy to virtual colonoscopy.
 Overall, the virtual colonoscopy was found to have a diagnostic sensitivity similar to conventional colonoscopy for polyps greater than 6.0mm in diameter.
 For polyps smaller than 6.0mm in diameter, the sensitivity of CT colonography decreased significantly, to the range of 25-50%.11,12 A recent study in The Journal of The American Medical Association demonstrated that with the current software, the ability of independent reviewers, each interpreting the same scans, to accurately interpret the findings on each scan varied widely.
 This study raised doubts about the readiness of the current software and stressed the need for a more standardized method of scan interpretation.13

-Despite efforts to screen patients effectively, colorectal cancer in Los Angeles remains a highly prevalent disease.
-A possible reason for this may be related to patient reluctance to undergo “invasive” screening as currently recom-mended.14,15 Virtual colonoscopy in Los Angeles usually requires no sedation, and is performed relatively rapidly.
+Despite efforts to screen patients effectively, colorectal cancer remains a highly prevalent disease.
+A possible reason for this may be related to patient reluctance to undergo “invasive” screening as currently recom-mended.14,15 Virtual colonoscopies usually requires no sedation, and is performed relatively rapidly.
 Virtual colonoscopy may avoid the small risk of colon perforation which can result from conventional colonoscopy.
-Patient reluctance to undergo colon screening in Los Angeles might possibly diminish with this less invasive procedure, and thus, enable the medical community to more effectively screen the general population for colon and rectal polyps or malignancies in Los Angeles.
+Patient reluctance to undergo colon screening might possibly diminish with this less invasive procedure, and thus, enable the medical community to more effectively screen the general population for colon and rectal polyps or malignancies.

 The present limitations of virtual colonoscopy center around the accuracy of interpretation of the examination, the inability of the examination to reliably detect small polyps, and the need for a repeat bowel preparation and colonoscopy if lesions are found during virtual colonoscopy.
-Finally, the radiation dose exposure is equal to that of a double contrast barium enema.
+Finally, the radiation dose exposure equals that of a double contrast barium enema.
 Continued research may address these limitations.
 Virtual colonoscopy holds promise for the future.
-As of now, most insurance companies do not pay for virtual colonoscopy as it is not recognized as a screening tool.
+Currently, most insurance companies do not pay for virtual colonoscopy as it is not recognized as a screening tool.